codetojoy/easter_eggs_for_struts/egg2_rest_plugin/ReadMe.md

 ### TODO

-* full CRUD for Employee
-    * X - read / GET
-    * X - create / POST
-    * X - update / PUT
-    * delete
-* X - plurality of employees
+* both RESTful and not (actions)
 * workflow in some form of client
-X * remove the json from the URI
+* mix in Spring MVC/Jersey (in another project)
 * possibly a ContentMapper
-* both RESTful and not (actions)
 * start the Survey example

 ### Random